startino/futino/apps/bapta/src/routes/tours/8-days-family-safari/+page.md

 ### DAY 8: ONWARDS FLIGHT TO ZANZIBAR/ARUSHA

 After breakfast, transfer to Seronera airstrip for your flight to Arusha or Zanzibar.
-Meet a Bapta African Safaris representative upon arrival in Arusha, who will assist you with your onward journey.
+Your journey concludes with a warm farewell from our staff.

 - **Meal:** (Breakfast & Lunch)